SalmonMode/activity-heatmap/README.md

 git log --no-patch --pretty="%h" -L ${lineNumber},${lineNumber}:${filePath}
 ```

-If you want to add any extra args onto the end of that command, you can use the `defect-heatmap.extraGitArgs` option.
+If you want to add any extra args onto the end of that command, you can use the `activity-heatmap.extraGitArgs` option.

-For example, if you set `defect-heatmap.extraGitArgs` to `-E --grep='^[^a-zA-Z]*fix:'`, then the command would become:
+For example, if you set `activity-heatmap.extraGitArgs` to `-E --grep='^[^a-zA-Z]*fix:'`, then the command would become:

 ```shell
 git log --no-patch --pretty="%h" -L ${lineNumber},${lineNumber}:${filePath} -E --grep='^[^a-zA-Z]*fix:'